marcellothiry/feature-flags/README.md

 - Adding tests to check our model and loader, using a [MongoDB Memory Server](https://www.npmjs.com/package/mongodb-memory-server).
 - Adding Mongoose as a PeerDependency.
-- Publishing and testing it in another project